-An on-campus audition is required to qualify for a School of Music scholarship.
+An on-campus or video audition is required to qualify for a School of Music scholarship.
 Auditions are held during College for a Weekend (CFAW) events, scheduled four times each academic year, or by appointment.
 Students awarded a scholarship from the LUSOM will be notified directly by the Dean’s office of the School of Music (not the Admissions Office) in mid-to-late March.

 Students must obtain a letter of release from their current school before being considered for a scholarship at the Liberty University School of Music per National Association of Schools of Music (NASM) stipulation.
 Most schools will provide students with their own letter of release form upon request.

 Information about University-wide scholarships (scholarships that are not specifically for music students) and other types of financial assistance is available through the following links:

 Liberty University School of Music scholarships are considered financial aid, just as grants, work-study, and loans; however, they are "departmental" awards based on your Music Scholarship Application and Audition, and are awarded independently of any "need-based" awards received from the Financial Aid Office.
 Federal and state financial aid programs require that students not receive financial aid in excess of one's cost of education, which includes living expenses.
 Need-based aid, such as grants and subsidized loans, must remain within a student's financial need as determined by the FAFSA (Free Application for Federal Student Aid).
 Scholarships are factored into financial need assessments.
 Students who receive private donor or Liberty University School of Music scholarships should inform the Office of Student Financial Services of these awards when they receive their award letters.
 A student's need-based financial aid may be revised because of the departmental scholarship awards he or she is receiving from the Liberty University School of Music.
 This includes tuition exemptions and waivers.